ActuallyTaylor/OpenCANMonitor/README.md

 <h1><img src="assets/icon.png" align="center" alt="icon" width=55> Open Can Monitor</h1>

-The easiest way to monitor a CAN Network.
+The easiest way to monitor a CAN Network on macOS.
 With Open Can Monitor you can view and send messages to all CAN Buses supported by the [PCBUSB Library](https://www.mac-can.com/).

 ## Features
 - Receive CAN Messagees